arunjo5/WordWizard/README.md

 You are given 20 points for a correct answer on hard difficulty, 10 for medium, and 5 for easy.

 However, points are deducted for incorrect answers.
 8 points are deducted for hard questions, 4 for medium, and 2 for easy.
+Run index.html to run the website.
 Good luck!